Haevoc/Sign-Language-Recognition/README.md

 - TensorFlow and the open-source community for providing robust tools for deep learning.
 - And also thanks to nicknochnack.

+This project was done in 2023 and some functions might not work as expected.

 Happy Coding! 🎉